 - Animals (other than Assistance Dogs)

 - Bicycles, scooters, skateboards and rollerblades/ skates

 - Professional cameras including; DSLR, mirrorless or any cameras with a detachable lens (some events prohibit the use of all cameras, or flash photography)

 - Chairs/ Stools

-- Glass (including bottles) or cans and opened drink containers (Note: at some events all bottles may be prohibited)
+- Glass (including bottles) or cans, metal or hard plastic containers including metal water bottles.
+(Note: at some events all bottles may be prohibited)

 - Unauthorised advertising material or flyers